-ROKU pulled back after missing expectations, but it was a clear overreaction.
+ROKU pulled back on October 2018 after missing expectations, but it was a clear overreaction.
 By December, ROKU dropped to a low of $27.

-However, analysts at Needham argue that numbers don’t reflect the overall health of the company’s ad business.
-They also argue that revenue per user was impacted by the growth of the channel.
+Analysts at Needham argued that numbers didn’t reflect the overall health of the company’s ad business.
+They also argued that revenue per user was impacted by the growth of the channel.
 William Blair analysts also noted the sell-off was an overreaction, given encouraging momentum across many of ROKU’s business.

 “Management indicated that this quarter, video ad sales more than doubled, and have been consistently strong for several quarters,” they noted, as quoted by Market Watch.
 “Content distribution, which includes revenue sharing from SVOD [streaming video on demand] and TVOD [TV on demand] purchases on the platform, is a little lumpier due to revenue recognition and grew closer to account growth.”